Window valance: Types

+Window valances are also called window top treatments.
+They can range from simple to elaborate and take on many shapes: scalloped, layered, pointed, arched, pleated, shaped, gathered, tailored, grommet top.

 Valances can be manufactured with any type of fabric, but most are made of jacquard, silk, faux silk, poly/cotton, linen, satin, velvet and polyester.
 Many are lined with an extra piece of fabric sewn on the back to prevent the solar radiation from damaging the fabric.

 Balloon valance

 The fabric of this valance curtain "balloons" out providing a full appearance.
 Balloon valances are commonly made of lightweight cotton material.

 Swag valance

 The fabric of this valance curtain hangs across brackets and drapes over the top of a window, with tails hanging down on each side.
 Almost any type of fabric can be used.
 When a lightweight or sheer fabric is used this may be known as a scarf valance.

 Ascot valance

 The fabric of this valance forms triangular shapes which hang over curtains or drapes.
 These valances are often made of more elaborate materials, including silk or velvet fabric with tassels or fringe.